Russian literature: Popular Soviet genres

 Soviet Science fiction, inspired by scientistic revolution, industrialisation, and the country's space pioneering, was flourishing, albeit in the limits allowed by censors.
 Early science fiction authors, such as Alexander Belyaev, Grigory Adamov, Vladimir Obruchev, Aleksey Nikolayevich Tolstoy, stuck to hard science fiction and regarded H. G. Wells and Jules Verne as examples to follow.
 Two notable exceptions to this trend were early Soviet dissidents Yevgeny Zamyatin, author of dystopian novel We, and Mikhail Bulgakov, who used science fiction in Heart of a Dog, The Fatal Eggs and Ivan Vasilyevich to satirize Communist ideology vs. what it is actual practice.
 Like the dissident writers of the future, Zamyatin and Bulgakov had serious problems with publishing their books due to censorship in the Soviet Union.

 Since the Khrushchev thaw in the 1950s, Soviet science fiction began to form its own style.
 Philosophy, ethics, utopian and dystopian ideas became its core, and Social science fiction was the most popular subgenre.
 Although the view of Earth's future as that of utopian communist society was the only view that was welcome, the liberties of genre still offered a loophole for free expression.
 Books of brothers Arkady and Boris Strugatsky, and Kir Bulychev, among others, are reminiscent of social problems and often include satire of contemporary Soviet society.
 Ivan Yefremov, on the contrary, arose to fame with his utopian views on future as well as on Ancient Greece in his historical novels.
 The Strugatskies are also credited for the Soviet's first science fantasy, the Monday Begins on Saturday trilogy.
 Other notable science fiction writers included Vladimir Savchenko, Georgy Gurevich, Alexander Kazantsev, Georgy Martynov, Yeremey Parnov.

 Space opera was less developed, since both state censors and serious writers watched it unfavorably.
 Nevertheless, there were moderately successful attempts to adapt space westerns to Soviet soil.
 The first was Alexander Kolpakov with "Griada", after came Sergey Snegov with "Men Like Gods", among others.

 A specific branch of both science fiction and children's books appeared in mid-Soviet era: the children's science fiction.
 It was meant to educate children while entertaining them.
 The star of the genre was Bulychov, who, along with his adult books, created children's space adventure series about Alisa Selezneva, a teenage girl from the future.
 Others include Nikolay Nosov with his books about dwarf Neznayka, Evgeny Veltistov, who wrote about robot boy Electronic, Vitaly Melentyev, Vladislav Krapivin, Vitaly Gubarev.

 Mystery was another popular genre.
-Detectives by brothers Arkady and Georgy Vayner and spy novels by Yulian Semyonov were best-selling, and many of them were adapted into film or TV in the 1970s and 1980s.
+Detectives by Vayner Brothers and spy novels by Yulian Semyonov were best-selling, and many of them were adapted into film or TV in the 1970s and 1980s.